bmcorser/_bmcorser.github.io/blog/2017/08/23/from-the-ground-up.rst

 **Framework considerations**

-After considering Godot_ as potential engine because GDScript looked similar to Python, I opted to use a C++ as the language for the project -- the library ecosystem is enormous.
-Unfortunately, I didn’t feel Rust’s ecosystem was mature enough to support game development by the novice.
+After considering Godot_ as potential engine because GDScript looked similar to Python, I opted to use a C++ as the language for the project.
+I have some experience with the language and its library ecosystem is enormous and very mature.
+I was initially excited about the possibility of using that new kid on the block, Rust, but unfortunately, I didn’t feel Rust’s ecosystem was mature enough to support prototypical game development.

 The framework I finally settled on to offer education on standards and conventions in game program design was Urho3D.
 I wanted to steer well clear of